xiaohuieddie/PID-Controller/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Rubric Points
+### Describe the effect each of the P, I, D components had in your implementation.

+ - **P component:** the P, or "proportional", component had the most directly observable effect on the car’s behaviour.
+It causes the car to steer proportional (and opposite) to the car’s distance from the lane center(CTE) - if the car is far to the right it steers hard to the left, if it’s slightly to the left it steers slightly to the right.
+ - **D component:** It’s the differential component of the controller which helps to take temporal derivative of error.
+This means when the car turned enough to reduce the error, it will help not to overshoot through the x axis.
+In other words, the D, or "differential", component counteracts the P component’s tendency to ring and overshoot the center line.
+A properly tuned D parameter will cause the car to approach the center line smoothly without ringing.
+ - **I component**: It’s the integral or sum of error to deal with systematic biases.
+In other words, the I, or "integral", component counteracts a bias in the CTE which prevents the P-D controller from reaching the center line.
+This bias can take several forms, such as a steering drift , but I believe that in this particular implementation the I component particularly serves to reduce the CTE around curves.

+### Describe how the final hyperparameters were chosen.

+ - **Finding initial value for Kp, Ki, Kd :** The intial value for Kp, Ki, Kd selected using trail and error method.
+It is a simple method of PID controller tuning.
+In this method, first we have to set Ki and Kd values to zero and increase proportional term (Kp) until system reaches to oscillating behaviour.
+Then Kd was tuned to reduced oscillation and then Ki to reduce steady-state error.
+ - **Twiddle:** Parameter optimisation was done manually and using the Twiddle algorithm.
+I followed the pseudocode from the class and translated it to C++ line by line making sure I initialized the coefficients within reasonable ranges.
+Twiddle contributed to the further tweaking of the coefficients.
+The optimized PID values I found is {0.2, 0.00031, 3.0}.

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).